HG-Analyst/HG-Analyst/README.md

 ## 📈 Work Experience

 ### Power BI Developer - Logical DNA  [ Jan 2024 - Current ]
 I am Harsh Gaikwad, a Power BI Developer at Logical DNA, a company specializing in technological solutions for the livestock industry.
 My role involves transforming data into actionable insights to enhance business performance.
 Recently, I developed dashboards and reports for Sakas Milk Company, covering milk and its biproducts like ice cream, ghee, shrikhand, and pedha.
 These tools enabled better production monitoring, sales analysis, and inventory management.
 I also led the creation of dashboards for Baramati Agro poultry industry, featuring real-time batch monitoring and performance tracking.
 This allowed farms to improve productivity and streamline their supply chain.
 My expertise includes data collection, cleaning, and integration, along with building advanced visualizations and predictive models to support data-driven decision-making.

 ## 🚀 Projects

-1. **Sales and Revenue Analysis (Power BI)**
+1. **Sales Analysis ( Power BI )**
-   - Created a dashboard that analyzes sales and revenue data over time, including metrics like total sales, average order value, and revenue by category.
+    - I developed dashboards and reports for Sakas Milk Company, covering milk and its biproducts like ice cream, ghee, shrikhand, and pedha.
+These tools enabled better production monitoring, sales analysis, and inventory management.

-2. **Supply Chain Optimization (Tableau)**
+2. **Poultry Management ( Power BI )**
-   - Developed a dashboard that visualizes the supply chain process, tracking inventory levels, order fulfillment, and delivery times, identifying areas for optimization and cost reduction.
+    - I Developed dashboards for Baramati Agro poultry industry, featuring real-time batch monitoring and performance tracking.
+This allowed farms to improve productivity and streamline their supply chain.

 3. **Inventory Management System for Retail Business (MySQL)**
    - Designed and implemented a MySQL database for inventory tracking, developed SQL queries for monitoring stock levels, created stored procedures for inventory updates, integrated with the POS system, and produced inventory reports.